qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Boundary
 ---------
 Returns the closure of the combinatorial boundary of the input geometries (i.e. the topological boundary of the geometry).

 Only for polygon and line layers.

 For **polygon geometries** , the boundary consists of all the lines making up the rings of the polygon.

 .. figure:: img/boundary_polygon.png
    :align: center

    Boundaries (black dashed line) of the source polygon layer

-For **lines geometries**, the boundaries are the vertices between each features.
+For **lines geometries**, the boundaries are their end points.

 .. figure:: img/boundary_lines.png
    :align: center